 Changing Our World

-The book features 15 groups of girls who are tackling challenges in 13 countries in the Americas, Asia, Africa, the Middle East and Oceania.
+Photojournalist Paola Gianturco and her eleven-year-old granddaughter, Alex Sangster, documented the work of 15 girl-led nonprofit groups in 13 countries in the Americas, Asia, Africa, the Middle East, and Oceania.

 Wonder Girls: Changing Our World is available at independent book stores and online.